-This is a small example on using C libraries in Go.
-Go is a relative newcomer in the world of programming languages and although it is very popular and there are many modules available for it there is the occasional need to interface with a pre existing C library.
-I came across the need for this when attempting to do some video manipulation on my GoPro videos.
-To be honest this probably would have been easier to write in Python but I am learning Go so I attempted it in Go.
-I rapidly found myself down a rabbit hole where the bindings I chose to use for ffmpeg in Go are not 100% implemented or I just dont know what I am doing so time to do some learning.
+This is a small example of using C libraries in Go.
+Go is relatively young in the world of programming languages, and although it’s very popular and has many available modules, there’s occasionally a need to interface with a pre-existing C library.
+I came across this need when attempting some video manipulation on my GoPro videos.
+To be honest, this probably would have been easier to write in Python, but I am learning Go, so I attempted it in Go.
+I rapidly found myself down a rabbit hole where the bindings I chose for FFmpeg in Go weren’t 100% implemented (or I just didn’t know what I was doing!), so it was time for some learning.

 This is how I ended up having to write my first bit of C code since university.
-This implementation is meant to resemble a very simple version of what I am going to have to actually write to get some video processing done but this will be more of a ‘Hello World’ test run.
+This implementation is meant to resemble a very simple version of what I actually need to write for video processing, but this will serve as a ‘Hello World’ test run.

 /*